Do you struggle to control your anger?

 Some people for example, just walk away from their partner in the middle of an argument.
 This leaves their partner not knowing where they have gone or when they are coming back.
 This can be very frustrating!

-"Some people for example, just walk away from their partner in the middle of an argument.
+"Some people walk away from their partner in the middle of an argument.
 This leaves their partner not knowing where they have gone or when they are coming back.
 This can be very frustrating!"

 As an alternative to “walking-out”, there are some simple steps that I recommend any couple take before they implement Time-Outs in their relationship.